 Also, the coefficients of the scalar Lagrangians made by the cubic of the Weyl tensor, relations~(\ref{cwtd}) and~(\ref{cwtda}), identically satisfy constraint~(\ref{cnliiia}) independent of the dimension of space--time $D$.

-As is evident by comparing relations~(\ref{trnh}) and~(\ref{trnha}), constraint (\ref{cnliiia}) in six dimensions is exactly the same as condition (\ref{cnliii}).
-The reason beyond it is that, suppose, in general, a $P$ scalar term is the shifting term by which the two appearances given like part~(a) and part~(b) (i.e., similar to relations (\ref{nliii}) and (\ref{nliiia})) are arranged.
-Hence, by comparing these two parts, for the relevant part like part~(b), one obtains
+As is evident, by comparing relations~(\ref{trnh}) and~(\ref{trnha}), constraint (\ref{cnliiia}) in six dimensions is exactly the same as condition (\ref{cnliii}).
+The reason beyond it is that, suppose, in general, a $P$ scalar term is the necessary shifting term by which the two appearances, similar to part~(a) and part~(b) (i.e., similar to relations (\ref{nliii}) and (\ref{nliiia})), are arranged.
+Hence, by comparing these two parts, e.g. for the relevant part similar to part~(b), one obtains